AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 Since the individual user burden is high with multi-layer approach, we discard it as a viable option, as the probability of user failure is too high.

-Instead, the likely design, will be that an instance have a specific data layer, and that upgrading to a new instance allow for a new data layer.
+Instead, the likely design, will be that an instance has a specific data layer, and that "upgrading" to a new instance allows for a new data layer by deploying an entire instance.
 This ensures that composability is ensured as everything lives on the same data layer.
-Ossification is possible hence the upgrade mechanism [**REFERENCE**] don't "destroy" the old instance, so applications can be built to reject upgrades if they believe the new data layer is not secure enough.
+Ossification is possible hence the upgrade mechanism [**REFERENCE**] doesn't "destroy" the old instance.
+This means that applications can be built to reject upgrades if they believe the new data layer is not secure enough and simple continue using the old.

 ## Privacy is Data Hungry - What choices do we really have?

 With the target of 10 transactions per second at launch, in which the transactions are likely to be more complex than the simple ones estimated here, some of the options simply cannot satisfy our requirements.

-For Eip-4844, 10 TPS is really out the picture regardless of if we are being a "full L2" as people would understand it with as close to L1 guarantees as possible or even just keeping what is required for everyone.
+For one, EIP-4844 is out of the picture, as it cannot support the data requirements for 10 TPS, neither for everyone or someone data.

-At Danksharding with 64 blobs, we can fit in 50 tps but not both the data for **everyone** and *someone*.
-And since this is likely years in the making, it might not be something we can meaningfully count on to address our data needs.
+At Danksharding with 64 blobs, we could theoretically support 50 tps, but will not be able to address both the data for everyone and someone.
+Additionally this is likely years in the making, and might not be something we can meaningfully count on to address our data needs.

 With the current target, data cannot fit on the host, and we must work to integrate with external data layers.
 Of these, Celestia has the current most "out-the-box" solution, but Eigen-da and other alternatives are expected to come online in the future.